jnnjogu/Bioinformatics_Internship/README.md

 - Aim to look for jobs for the purpose of sharpening my skills
 - Aim to do a project while at ICIPE
 - Aim to network and collaborate with my team members to come up with project ideas and look for Funding

+With all these ambitions I believe it will not be possible without my hardwork, due diligence and God's help.